 To appeal an IRS tax audit, you must write a “protest letter” or draft a tax court petition outlining the nature of, and basis for, your dispute, including relevant facts and laws to strengthen and support your position.
 This letter should be sent to the address featured on the letter explaining your appeal rights – not to the actual Office of Appeals, which may result in significant delays.
 It is in your best interests to be represented by a knowledgeable and effective IRS Tax Appeal Lawyer serving Santa Barbara, which will increase your likelihood of achieving a favorable outcome.

 Santa Barbara Audit / Criminal Tax Investigation Defense Lawyers

 The Santa Barbara Tax Law Attorneys, CPAs and EAs at The Tax Law Offices of David W. Klasing are ready, willing and able to help you defend against an IRS, FTB, CDTFA (BOE) (BOE), or EDD audit or criminal tax investigation.
 Our experienced staff will review your case, communicate with the auditing / investigating taxing authority on your behalf, and fight to get the best result possible.
 If the results achieved are less than optimal, our Tax Appeals and Criminal Tax Defense Lawyers will fight to better the situation in the appeals and litigation process or where necessary, strive to get a declination prior to criminal indictment, or worst-case scenario, try to achieve damage control through an advantageous plea bargain.
-To schedule a reduced-rate initial consultation regarding your audit or criminal tax investigation / prosecution, call 800-681-1295 or schedule online today.
+To schedule a reduced-rate initial consultation regarding your audit or criminal tax investigation / prosecution, call 805-200-4053 or 800-681-1295 or schedule online today.
 Our Santa Barbara Tax Law Office is conveniently located in Downtown Santa Barbara, just off State Street.